vedant2737/-A-trail-of-blood/README.md

 # Usage

 Once you have the game running, you can register and login using your email and password.
 The user dashboard shows your progress and score.
-To play the game, you have to pass all four levels without losing.Here each level is a dead-end , because if you lose at any stage, you have to start again from the first.
+To play the game, you have to pass all four levels without losing.Here each level is a dead-end , because if you lose at any stage, you have to start again from the beginning (first level).

 # Soft Skills Assessed